7RU7H/Archive/Software/Operating-Systems/Windows/Active-Directory/Active-Directory-Defined.md

 #### Azure AD

-Azure act as middle man between physical Active Directory and users' sign on machines, securing transaction between domains It has its own terminalogy and security precautions beyond the that of physical AD Windows Server AD	Azure AD
+Azure act as middle man between physical Active Directory and users' sign on machines, securing transaction between domains

+It has its own terminology and security precautions beyond the that of physical AD Windows Server AD	Azure AD
 LDAP			Rest APIs
 NTLM			OAuth/SAML